-De Minimis Recreational Red Abalone Fishery - Strawman Proposal
+De Minimis Recreational Red Abalone Fishery - Updated Strawman Proposal

-At the direction of the Ocean Science Trust-facilitated peer review panel and the Fish and Game Commission (Commission), the Project Team will explore the design of a de minimis fishery for the North Coast recreational red abalone fishery for consideration by the Commission when adopting regulations to implement a red abalone fishery management plan.
-A de minimis fishery is 'a fishery with a level of catch that is anticipated to have little to no effect on the health or recovery of a fishery resource'.

-This document is intended to provide a framework for a de minimis fishery within the North Coast recreational red abalone fishery management plan (FMP).
-It outlines management tools available to help inform guidelines for future regulatory consideration.
-Its content has been informed by discussions and consensus-based decisions at previous Project Team meetings, as well as email submissions from Project Team members, this document has been streamlined for consideration by the Project Team.
-Modeling work being conducted as part of the red abalone fishery management plan (FMP) development process will continue to inform the appropriate level of take (if possible without impacting the resource) of such a fishery.
-This proposal is still in draft form and should not be considered final.
+At the direction of the Ocean Science Trust-facilitated peer review panel and the Fish and Game Commission (Commission), the Project Team, in partnership with the Administrative Team, has been exploring the design of a de minimis fishery for the North Coast recreational red abalone fishery.
+This document is intended to provide a framework for a de minimis fishery within the North Coast recreational red abalone FMP.
+It outlines management tools available to help inform guidelines for future regulatory consideration and has been updated to include additional options that were identified during the November 21 Project Team meeting.
+Its content has been informed by discussions at previous Project Team meetings, as well as email submissions from Project Team members.
+This document has been streamlined for consideration by the Project Team.
+Modeling work being conducted as part of the management strategy integration process will continue to inform the appropriate level of take (if possible without impacting the resource) of such a fishery.
+Upon conclusion of the management strategy integration process will be included as an Appendix in the final report to the Commission and will continue to be used as a resource to guide FMP development..

-De Minimis Fishery Proposal
+Updated De Minimis Fishery Proposal

-The purpose of this proposed de minimis fishery is to provide limited fishing opportunities for each fishing zone while generating important biological and environmental data.
 Current components for consideration in the development of a de minimis fishery proposal are as follows: